gregorianrants/buildhat_node_bot/README.md

 ## Software Architecture

-Multiple Nodes running on both on robot and off robot across the network
+Multiple Nodes running on separate processes both on robot and off robot across the network

 Publisher Nodes register their node_name and topic with a manager node.